Ahmad Shahi Pavilion

 Ahmad Shahi Pavilion (کوشک احمدشاهی) is located in Niavaran Palace Complex in northern Tehran, Iran.
 The Ahmad Shahi Pavilion is beside Mohammad Reza Pahlavi's dwelling, Niavaran Palace and the oldest building there, the Sahebgharaniyeh Palace.
 The Pavilion was built at the end of the Qajar era as Ahmad Shah's dwelling in Niavaran garden.
 The Ahmad Shahi Pavilion was constructed in the 1910s as a two-story building in the surrounds of 800 m2 of land.

-The Ahmad Shahi pavilion, after refurbishment and interior additions, was utilised as the house and workplace of Mohammad Reza Pahlavi.
+The Ahmad Shahi pavilion, after refurbishment and interior additions, was utilized as the house and workplace of Mohammad Reza Pahlavi.
 The first floor of the pavilion includes a hallway with a pond made of marble stone in the middle with six rooms and two corridors around.
 Ornamental items made of silver, bronze, ivory, wood and souvenirs from different countries such as India, paintings, medals, etc. have been exhibited in this palace.
 Also other items plus decorative mineral stones, a stone from Moon, different plant and animal fossils are kept in this pavilion.

-The 2nd floor of this building includes a middle hallway and a four sided veranda.
+The second floor of this building includes a middle hallway and a four-sided veranda.
 All around the major hall, which was used as the song room, wooden shelves have been set.
 Surrounding the veranda, shelter is provided by six square brick columns and 26 round gypsum columns.
 The gypsum work pattern of lion and sun can be visible on the northern wall of the veranda.
 Ahmad Shahi Pavilion is open to public visitors.